illustration of a school and hospital with concept of data linkage

 By undertaking this linkage, and subsequent research projects, it will provide a strong evidence-base to improve understanding of people’s risks and experiences, informing service improvement, and guiding targeted intervention to improve outcomes and experiences of women undertaking fertility treatments.

-If you have any questions or would like to notify us that you do not wish to have your records in CRIS and/or linked with the above datasets, please contact:
+If you have any questions or concerns, or if you would rather not have your records in CRIS and/or linked with external datasets, please speak with your mental health worker, or contact the CRIS Administrator at:

 Service User and Carer Advisory Group

-The CDLS, in collaboration with colleagues in the CRIS team have set up a Data Linkage Service User and Carer Advisory Group.
+The Clinical Data Linkage Service, in collaboration with colleagues in the CRIS team have set up a Data Linkage Service User and Carer Advisory Group.
 The group is a regular meeting of people with lived experience of mental illness, all of whom have an interest in mental health research involving data linkage.

 The group meets on a quarterly basis and researchers are invited to present their project, where they will receive feedback and advice from members.
 If you would like to know more about the group, please contact Amelia Jewell (amelia.jewell@slam.nhs.uk).